Aphex Model 250

 The SPR, or Phase Refractor, function of the Type Ill is a totally new concept in psychoacoustic enhancement which can produce some amazing results.
 Through the many steps of duplicating, distributing and reproducing the phase of the low frequency audio spectrum becomes delayed compared to mid and high frequencies.
 This is a natural and unavoidable effect which worse with each generation.
 When the bass frequencies delayed in time compared to other sounds, the bass loses fullness and definition and *ems to become less powerful, even though there may no actual loss of bass frequency response.
 The high end also loses definition, seeming to get duller.

-Amplitude equalization at this point will not fully restore the clarity and bass In fact, it may worsen the condition causing clipping or overload distortion.
-SPR corrects the bass delay anomaly to restore clarity and openness and significantly increases the apparent bass energy level without adding any amplitude equalization or “bass ” The SPR function works harmoniously with the new Aural Exciter circuitry to give the Type Ill Aural Exciter amazing new capabilities.
+Amplitude equalisation at this point will not fully restore the clarity and bass in fact, it may worsen the condition causing clipping or overload distortion.
+SPR corrects the bass delay anomaly to restore clarity and openness and significantly increases the apparent bass energy level without adding any amplitude equalisation or “bass ” The SPR function works harmoniously with the new Aural Exciter circuitry to give the Type Ill Aural Exciter amazing new capabilities.

 The DRIVE Control of previous Aural Exciters has been eliminated.
 In its place are two new controls that provide adjustable mixing of the exact amount of desired harmonics level and timbre.
 These features nuke the Type III more flexible and even easier to use.